marmelab/react-admin/docs/Inputs.md

 | ------------------- | --------------------------- |
 | `container`         | Applied to the root element |

-**Tip**: `"RaAutocompleteInput"`: Global css name for overriding all instances of the component using Material UI theme.
-See their [documentation](https://material-ui.com/customization/globals/#css).
+To override the style of all instances of `<AutocompleteInput>` using the [material-ui style overrides](https://material-ui.com/customization/globals/#css), use the `RaAutocompleteInput` key.

 ### Usage